-Tenants who are evicted for the “no-fault” causes capital improvements, demolition, owner move-in, or substantial rehabilitation have a right to a relocation payment except a household evicted for less than 20 days is limited to $302/day (March 1, 2015 to February 29, 2016 adjusted for inflation) or a comparable dwelling, and moving expenses.
+Relocation payments for household evicted for less than 20 days is limited by state law.
+Otherwise tenants who are evicted for the “no-fault” causes capital improvements, demolition, Ellis Act owner move-in, or substantial rehabilitation have a right to a relocation payment as determined by the Rent Ordinance.
+See document 577 for the amounts.
 Other eviction causes have relocation payments as noted below.

 The just causes for eviction are:

-9. Sale of a unit which has been converted to a condo.
+- Sale of a unit which has been converted to a condo.
 Seniors and permanently disabled tenants cannot be evicted for condo conversions.
-Other tenants have a right to a 1-year lease or 120 days with relocation payments.
+Tenants have a right to a 1-year lease or 120 days with relocation payments.

-13. Ellis Act evictions which require withdrawal from rental housing use all of the units in the building or a unit detached from another structure on the same lot (e.g. a cottage).
-Seniors (over 62) and disabled tenants get a one year notice.
-Tenants evicted for this cause have a right to a relocation payment, and disabled and senior tenants (over 62) get one year notice.
-All tenants get at least 120 days notice.
+- Ellis Act evictions which require withdrawal from rental housing use all of the units in the building or a unit detached from another structure on the same lot (e.g. a cottage).
+Tenants evicted for this cause have a right to a relocation payment.

 The SF Tenants Union is supported by your memberships and donations.
 If you find information on this web site useful, or if you want to support our work, please join or donate.
 Members get even more information via our Tenants Rights Handbook plus access to phone counseling.

 Join or Donate By Credit or Debit Card